Key Stage 1

 Mrs Woods joined the team in September 2022 as an ECT (early career teacher) having done the schools direct PGCE with Chester University.

 Oldest pupils in year 1 with younger ones from year 2

 As well as being a class teacher who has taught in UKS2, LKS2 and KS1, Miss Watkins has trained as a Mathematics Specialist Teacher (MaST) and with Miss Tweedie leads Mathematics through school.
 Julia joined us in 2007 from a large primary school in Enfield, North London where she experienced teaching in a large multicultural school.

 Older children in year 2

-Mrs Miller is the team leader in Key Stage 1, job sharing the teaching post for the oldest year 2 pupils.
-At Kingsmead she is also subject leader for Humanities [Geography and History], co led the Global Learning Programme where the school was a designated expert centre and leads the Reading Mentor scheme in school.
-Emma studied at Leeds and Manchester University and prior to joining Kingsmead Primary School in 2007 was KS1 Team Leader and a staff governor.
+Mrs Miller is the phase leader in Key Stage 1 and class teacher for the oldest year 2 pupils.
+She is also subject leader for Humanities [Geography and History], co led the Global Learning Programme where the school was a designated expert centre and leads the Reading Mentor scheme in school.
+Emma studied at Leeds and Manchester Universities and prior to joining Kingsmead Primary School in 2007 was KS1 Team Leader and a staff governor.
 She has taught classes from EYFS through to Year 5 and in her own children’s primary school she has been chair of the PTA and a parent governor.